Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 ## Custom initialization and startup

-As of NServiceBus v5 you customize the endpoint behavior using the `IConfigureThisEndpoint.Customize` method on your endpoint configuration class.
+As of NServiceBus version 5 you customize the endpoint behavior using the `IConfigureThisEndpoint.Customize` method on your endpoint configuration class.
 Just call the appropriate methods on the `BusConfiguration` parameter passed to the method.

 <!-- import customize_nsb_host -->

-#### NServiceBus v4 and v3
+#### NServiceBus version 4 and version 3

 To change core settings such as assembly scanning, container, and serialization format, implement `IWantCustomInitialization` on the endpoint configuration class (the same class that implements